Vexed01/Vex-Cogs/docs/cogs/autoping.rst

 Remove yourself or a user/role from the autoping list for this channel.

-Only moderators can remove other users or roles.
+Only admins can remove other users or roles.

 **Examples:**
 - ``[p]autoping remove`` to remove yourself from the list.